johan-o/cse475-22au-docs/README.md

-# Documentation for cse475 cpastone project
+# Documentation for cse475 capstone project